 - Advises manufacturers and distributors of cleaning products, automotive fluids, and other chemical products on designing product labeling and Safety Data Sheets to comply with Hazard Communication labeling regulations.

-- Produced for a major international trade association template Safety Data Sheets and a manual on product labeling and workplace warning signs.
+- Produced template Safety Data Sheets and a manual on product labeling and workplace warning signs for a major international trade association.

 - Successfully coordinated multi-industry efforts to discourage a state from adopting workplace exposure standards and compliance regulations more restrictive than those of federal OSHA.

-- Conducting internal investigations of OSHA citations for violations of workplace safety standards in single-employer and joint-employer workplaces, and advising clients on resolving those citations with OSHA.
+- Conducting internal investigations of OSHA citations for violations of workplace safety standards in single-employer and joint-employer workplaces and advising clients on resolving those citations.